M.Ed. Degree with a Major in School Counseling

 - Total Credit Hours: 48

-- Degree Format: Traditional
+- Degree Format: Hybrid

 Master of Education (M.Ed.) students are trained to become scholars/practitioners, who think critically and apply their knowledge with skills and compassion.
 This program requires a total of 48 semester hours along with competency in curriculum, special education, and computer usage.
 The M.Ed.
 School Counseling Program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 The VSU School Counseling Program is based on a small-cohort model with classes made up of 10 to 12 students who learn and excel together while providing support to one another along the way.

 What You'll Learn

 In our program students learn to be school leaders who provide academic, personal/emotional, and career knowledge and skills for students in P-16 educational settings.